Awareqwx/GitHubRepoAssignment/README.md

-# GitHubRepoAssignment
-Assignment for creating a github repository for Coding Dojo
+This is the Coding Dojo assignment for creating a github repository